adriangalilea/e-id/README.md

   - [👤️️.to](https://👤️️.to) redirects to [e-id.to](https://e-id.to) in anything else.

 # 📝 TO-DO
-- [x] feat: signup and auth on every domain
-- [ ] feat: list of forbidden handles
 - [ ] feat: sign in on mobile
 - [ ] feat: comments on profile
-- [ ] feat: being able to claim another username if your auth provider one is taken
+- [ ] feat: being able to choose another username
-- [ ] feat: premium analytics (tinybird)
-- [ ] feat: /username/[social_media_name]
-  - [ ] if exists: redirects to said social media and log.
-  - [ ] if not exists: redirects to e-id profile and log user demand.
 - [ ] feat: API
   - [ ] get
     - [ ] userByID
     - [ ] userByUsername
   - [ ] post
     - [ ] patchUser
+- [ ] feat: /username/[social_media_name]
+  - [ ] if exists: redirects to said social media and log.
+  - [ ] if not exists: redirects to e-id profile and log user demand.
+- [ ] feat: handle username by auth provider taken
+  - [ ] It's null `user.username`
+- [ ] feat: list of forbidden handles
+  - [x] I don't need auth because it has higher priority than [username]
+  - [ ] I'll need the path for setting your username when you don't have one maybe /limbo or /settings
+- [ ] feat: premium analytics (tinybird)
 - [ ] consider cheap username fee/time to prevent squatting.
   - [ ] allow speculation (?)
 - [ ] allow befriending/following